AKLukman/AKLukman/README.md

 # 💫 About Me:
 # 👋 Hi, I'm a Software Engineer

-I'm a Software Engineer focused on building **scalable full-stack applications, automation tools, and cloud-based systems**.
+I'm a Software Engineer focused on building **scalable full-stack applications, agentic AI systems, automation tools, and cloud-based solutions**.

-🎓 **MSc in Computer Science (Software Engineering), UK**
+🎓 **MSc Computer Science (Software Engineering) — Staffordshire University, UK**

 ### 💻 About Me

-- 🚀 Strong focus on **full-stack development and system design**
+- 🚀 Focused on **full-stack development, system design, and scalable architectures**
+- 🤖 Building and exploring **Agentic AI applications and intelligent automation workflows**
-- 🔧 Experienced in building **REST APIs and authentication systems**
+- 🔧 Experienced in developing **REST APIs, authentication systems, and backend services**
-- 🤖 Passionate about **automation and workflow optimization**
+- 🔐 Experienced with **JWT, Better Auth, and modern authentication & authorization**
+- ✅ Strong focus on **type-safe development and schema validation with Zod**
-- ☁️ Interested in **cloud infrastructure and scalable systems**
+- ☁️ Experienced with **Firebase, AWS, and cloud-based application development**
-- 🧩 Enjoy building clean, maintainable, and production-ready software
+- 🧩 Passionate about building clean, maintainable, and production-ready software

 ### 🛠️ Tech Stack